 What would you do if you had unlimited funds for your startup content marketing?
 Lots of paid ads?
 Pay-per-click campaigns on the most popular search terms?
 The thing is, you would not necessarily get quality returns for that investment.
-In truth, some of the most worthwhile marketing you can do is essentially free.
+In truth, some of the most worthwhile marketing and its best practices you can implement are essentially free.

-You can sit down and write a blog post, create a group in Slack, or on Facebook to build community around your product.
-This does take time and effort, but if you do the grunt work yourself there's no additional outlay of cash Involved.
+You can sit down and write a blog post or create a group in Slack or on Facebook to build community around your product.
+This does take time and effort, but if you do the grunt work yourself, there's no additional outlay of cash Involved.

 Pouring your efforts into content marketing helps translate your vision into a brand people relate to.
 You want your customers and potential customers to see the people behind the product and to know that you care about their problems and questions.
 After all, that is the goal of marketing, isn't it?

 Make yourself available (within limits, of course).
-Try setting aside some time every day to talk to customers, responding to their Tweets and comments on the blog.
+Try setting aside some time daily to talk to customers and respond to their Tweets and comments on the blog.
 Try creating a phone number where anyone can contact you during your posted online hours.

 You can use free tools to enable a variety of connections among the members of your audience.
 You don't have to rely solely on you providing that kind of direct support.
 You can create a community that enables your target audience to help each other and learn collectively.
 You can chat with readers of your blog.
 You can set up email alerts for mentions of your company and personally respond to what is being said about your business elsewhere on the internet.

 Keep the focus not on your company but on your customers, their needs, and how your product addresses them.
-You will need to put in some time, imagination, as well as provide customer-centric content that addresses frustrating problems your target customers are faced with.
+You will need to put in some time and imagination and provide customer-centric content that addresses frustrating problems your target customers face.
 And, of course, review your content strategy regularly to be sure you're reaching the right audience with the right message.

-You might publish case studies showing how your products and services helped other customers solve challenging problems just like the ones they’re facing now.
-Include a link to the particular customer's website in case a potential customer wants to confirm your claims.
+You might publish case studies showing how your products and services helped other customers solve challenging problems like the ones they're facing now.
+Include a link to the particular customer's website if a potential customer wants to confirm your claims.

 Looking at your analytics is one of the best ways to see how well you're accomplishing the task of positioning yourself as a trusted authority in your field by helping people address their challenges.

 Publish content explaining how you've improved your products and services.
 Point out how these improvements solved problems your customers told you about.
-You should regularly read and respond to reviews so your customers know you intend a two-way conversation and not a monologue.
+You should regularly read and respond to reviews so your customers know you intend a two-way conversation, not a monologue.

-Remember content marketing doesn't require buying ads or costly tools.
-Nearly everything you need to do can be done for no additional costs to you beyond your time and efforts.
+Remember, content marketing doesn't require buying ads or costly tools.
+Nearly everything you need to do can be done without additional costs beyond your time and efforts.

-As you decide what new content to create remember there are a few types of content that have remained popular over time.
+As you decide what new content to create, remember that a few types of content have remained popular over time.

 - Lists.
 It has been shown that lists help calm your mind by providing a sense of finality and by providing small pieces of information that are easy to process.